OmniQuestMedia/XXXChatNow/README.md

 The celebratory actions and number of milestones can be altered during a stream as well.
 2. Goal Window: Goals can be checked below the stream window, in an expandable space.
 Only the next goal and the reward associated shows up in the visible space; others show in the expanded view.
-3. Promoting Goals: he goals get published in the chat room at the beginning of a stream as well as when a new user joins.
+3. Promoting Goals: broadcast goals get published in the chat room at the beginning of a stream as well as when a new user joins.
 Once a milestone is reached, the same will get published in chat as well.

 - Check our `wiki`